vaadin/docs/README.md

 Official documentation and code examples for Hilla.

+This repository does not generate the [hilla.dev/docs](https://https://hilla.dev/docs) website.
+It only contains the content for it.
+The build is done using [Vaadin Design System Publisher](https://vaadin.com/design-system-publisher).

 ### `articles`

 A hierarchy of AsciiDoc (either `.asciidoc` or `.adoc`) files, documenting the use of all Hilla features.
 The file path defines the resulting URL on the documentation site.